 |Variable Speed Dial||10||10||3||10||10|

 *The pulse and high-low speed controls perform essentially the same function.

-**The 5300 and 6500 were originally made exclusively for Costco but are now available reconditioned directly from Vitamix.
+**The 5300 was originally made exclusively for Costco but is now available directly from Vitamix.

 LEGACY – NEXT GENERATION & EXPLORIAN

 |Motor||2.2 HP||2.2 HP||2.2 HP||2.2 HP||2.2 HP|

 |Timer (Count Up)||✓||✓||✓||✓||✓|

 *The V1200 was originally made exclusively for Costco but is now available reconditioned directly from Vitamix.